rvacoderdojo/lessons/web/crypto/README.md

 This code base goes along with our talk on encryption which can be found here: [Slides](https://goo.gl/nCgjfi)

 This demonstrates 3 approaches to a simple substitution cipher.
-At the end of the talk we show the flaws and vulnerabilities with the substitution cipher as well as one approach to strengthening it (rotating the keys).
+At the end of the talk we show the flaws and vulnerabilities with the substitution cipher as well as one approach to strengthening it (rotating the substitutions).

-The key rotation code is commented out in this version but can be added rather simply by uncommenting the lines in app.js that look like this: substitutions = preventRepetition(substitutions);
+The substitution rotation code is commented out in this version but can be added rather simply by uncommenting the lines in app.js that look like this:
+'''
+substitutions = preventRepetition(substitutions);
+'''

 Make sure to uncomment those lines in both the encrypt and decrypt functions or it won't work.